lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

 -  Once all vetoes have been lifted, call the CCC (7 76 00) from the phone next to the access control terminal and ask them to set the UX85 access point to RESTRICTED mode and to delegate it to you.
--  Click “Accept” when the popup window “Do you accept delegation?“ appears in the access control application.
+-  Click "Accept" when the popup window "Do you accept delegation?" appears in the access control application.
--  Click on the box “UX85” on the access control application to “attach” the UX85 access point.
+-  Click on the box "UX85" on the access control application to "attach" the UX85 access point.
 -  When the RPE piquet badges, their name appears on the access control application.
-Click “Give Key” so that they can enter the cavern for the RP survey.
+Click "Give Key" so that they can enter the cavern for the RP survey.
 Do not give access to anybody else than the RPE piquet(s) while the RP survey is in progress.
 -  Once the RPE piquet has finished the survey and gives you the OK, set